 Liberty (with clarification) -Opposes the additional reference to “emission reductions.”
 A summary of emission reductions attributable to the GSEP plan is already included in the annual filing.
 The GSEP plan includes the Aggregate Leak Rate based on the United States Environmental Protection Agency assigned leak factors for the various types of piping materials.
 The Company has structured its GSEP to reduce the Aggregate Leak Rate.
 The Company’s annual GSEP plan also includes a five-year forecasted of CO2e reductions.
 Therefore, adopting the proposed changes would create redundant and duplicative reporting.
 If additional information is required for the Department’s review should be left to the broad oversight of the Department and not prescribed by legislation.

-Includes “repair” and “retirement” in addition to “replacement”
+Includes “advanced leak repair” and “retirement” in addition to “replacement”

 Proposed by: HEET

 Proposal Statement: GSEP funds can already be spent on advanced leak repair.
-Thus “repair” should be added.
-Additionally, since some gas pipes potentially should be taken out of service rather than replaced, “retirement” should also be added.
+Thus “advanced leak repair” should be added.
+Additionally, as the Commonwealth moves beyond gas , some gas pipes should be taken out of service rather than replaced.
+Thus“retirement” should also be added.

-Supported by: Massachusetts Attorney General’s Office; LEAN/NCLC; Conservation Law Foundation; PowerOptions
+Supported by: Massachusetts Attorney General’s Office; LEAN, NCLC; Conservation Law Foundation; PowerOptions

 Opposed by: NEGWA/USW; Eversource; Liberty; National Grid; Unitil